World Karate Organization

 |July 2003||The name of the Organization is changed by NPO World Karate Organization Shinkyokushinkai.|

 Since the change of name of the organization, it has been renamed NPO World Karate Organization Shinkyokushinkai (WKO), led by president Kenji Midori, has experienced an exponential growth, both in newly affiliated countries, as well as in the members of these.
-Currently the WKO has more than 80,000 members distributed in more than 96 countries.
+Currently the WKO has more than 80,000 members distributed in more than 99 countries (as of January 2019).

 Since 2003 they have held the World Championships (Open weightless in Japan) every four years, the Championships of all Japan annually (All Japan) and the Championship weight and Dream Cup , held for several years.